mikenewbuild/mikefallows/posts/hiding-shopify-pages-from-search-results.md

 ---
 ## Url structure

-Shopify has a defined url structure, for example all product urls include `/products/`.
-If you're used to having complete control over your url structure, this can feel quite restrictive at first.
-I tend to quite like working within constraints and the consistent and immutable nature of the url structure can actually be a benefit.
+Shopify has a defined URL structure, for example, all product URLs include `/products/`.
+If you're used to having complete control over your URL structure, this can feel quite restrictive at first.
+I tend to quite like working within constraints and the consistent and immutable nature of the URL structure can be a benefit.

 Besides anything else, it reduces the surface area for potential bikeshedding[^1] opportunities.

 ## Reasons for hiding content

-Sometimes it's useful to create collections, or posts in Shopify that aren't really meant to be customer facing, at least on their own.
-In the past I've used the collections feature to group "sibling" products or to conform to certain tax overrides.
+Sometimes it's useful to create collections, or posts in Shopify that aren't meant to be customer-facing, at least on their own.
+In the past, I've used the collections feature to group "sibling" products or to conform to certain tax overrides.
 I've used blog posts as a source of shared content to augment product descriptions.

-In these cases the collection or post was never meant to be crawled.
-In addition because the content is designed to be pulled through to different areas of the site, it can fall foul of duplicate content penalties from search engines.
+In these cases, the collection or post was never meant to be crawled.
+In addition, because the content is designed to be pulled through to different areas of the site, it can fall foul of duplicate content penalties from search engines.

 ## Using `robots.txt`

 Recently, Shopify has added the ability to customise a store's `robots.txt` file by adding a `robots.txt.liquid` [template](https://shopify.dev/themes/architecture/templates/robots-txt-liquid) to your theme.
 A `robots.txt` file is designed to provide instructions to a search engine's web crawler on how to crawl your site.
-It's mostly used to indicate which urls should not be indexed.
-Previously, you weren't able to do that as themes only shipped with a Shopify generated `robots.txt` file that you weren't able to influence as a theme developer (or shop owner).
+It's mostly used to indicate which URLs should not be indexed.
+Previously, you weren't able to do that as themes only shipped with a Shopify-generated `robots.txt` file that you weren't able to influence as a theme developer (or shop owner).

-The only reliable way I was able to prevent urls being indexed was by using a `robots` meta tag with a `content="noindex"`.
+The only reliable way I was able to prevent URLs from being indexed was by using a `robots` meta tag with a `content="noindex"`.
 This is a meta tag you can add to the `head` of the HTML document that tells web crawlers not to add the current page to the index.
 A full tag would be inserted between the `head` tags like so:

 ```html
 <head>